 Practical details –

-Hours: 21 hours on average per week (91 contracted hours monthly), mostly worked in the daytimes, Tuesday – Sunday, alternating weekends and with flexibility both given and expected.
+Hours are mostly worked Tuesday – Saturday, including evenings and weekends and with flexibility both given and expected.

 The role involves working with our team of volunteers, usually unsupervised.
-You will be opening the building quite often and working on your own at times.
+You will be opening the building quite often and working on your own at times including at night.

-Training new volunteers, food ordering, menu planning and basic admin and record keeping duties will be included in the role.
+Training new volunteers, ordering, menu planning and basic admin, collective rota management for the paid crew and record keeping duties will be included in the role.

 We are near public transport links and cycle routes.